strife-cloud/simpli-sf3-test-interview/README.md

 On this page, you will show a title and a table (see https://github.com/simplifia/simpli-sf3-test-interview/blob/master/simpli-sf3-test-interview-mockup.PNG) with the correct CSS.
 The page shows the sum of the 2 numbers.
 If the result number is a odd, you show 'Impair', if it's not you show 'Paire'
 The input data are available in *app/config/config.yml* in *inputData* parameter.
-The inputData are computing by a *service* (so not directly by the controller).
+The inputData are computing by a *service* (so NOT directly by the controller or by twig).
 So the service has *inputData* as input and has the final array (summed and parity) as ouput.
-Don't forget to add pertinent test to your code
+Don't forget to add *pertinent test* to your code

 ### Contribution guidelines ###